CHANDIGARH, MARCH 26

 Over 625,000 households in the state still lack toilets.
 The sanitation component will provide a subsidy to every toilet-less household to construct a toilet coupled with information, education, and communication (IEC) to trigger the behavioral change necessary to achieve Open Defecation Free (ODF) status at the village level.

 "The World Bank has been supporting the government of India in piloting and scaling up RWSS Programs since 1991, contributing more than $1.4 billion and benefitting about 24 million rural households in over 15,000 villages.
 The earlier World Bank-supported Punjab Rural Water Supply and Sanitation Project has demonstrated that higher levels of service were possible in rural India, including over 10 hours of supply in 109 villages in Punjab, 24x7 supply in 90 villages and a large number of schemes with 100% connections are being managed by local community groups recovering full costs.
 Despite these achievements, Punjab continues to face major challenges in the water and sanitation sector.
-This project aims to strengthen the decentralization processes initiated under the previous project and provide better services," said Srinivasa Rao Podipireddy, Senior Water and Sanitation Specialist and the projects task team leader.
+This project aims to strengthen the decentralization processes initiated under the previous project and provide better services," said Srinivasa Rao Podipireddy, Senior Water and Sanitation Specialist and the project’s task team leader.

 The loan, from the International Bank for Reconstruction and Development (IBRD), has a 5-year grace period, and a maturity of 18 years.